filamentphp/filament/packages/panels/docs/11-tenancy.md

 ## Using a domain to identify the tenant

 When using a tenant, you might want to use domain or subdomain routing like `team1.example.com/posts` instead of a route prefix like `/team1/posts` .
 You can do that with the `tenantDomain()` method, alongside the `tenant()` configuration method.
-The `tenant` argument name is followed by a colon `:` and then the attribute you wish to resolve that part of the domain using, like the `slug` attribute:
+The `tenant` argument corresponds to the slug attribute of the tenant model:

 ```php
 use App\Models\Team;